pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ## Fixations
 <Badge>Pupil Cloud</Badge><Badge>Neon Player</Badge>
 The two primary types of eye movements exhibited by the visual system are fixations and saccades.
 During fixations, the eyes are directed at a specific point in the environment.
 A saccade is a very quick movement where the eyes jump from one fixation to the next.
-Properties like the fixation duration are of significant importance for studying gaze behaviour.
+Properties like the fixation duration are of significant importance for studying gaze behavior.

 ![Fixations](./fixations.jpg)

 Fixations are calculated automatically in Pupil Cloud after uploading a recording and are included in relevant downloads.
 The downloads for gaze mapping enrichments ([Reference Image Mapper](/pupil-cloud/enrichments/reference-image-mapper/#export-format), [Marker Mapper](/pupil-cloud/enrichments/marker-mapper/#export-format)) also include "mapped fixations".

-The deployed fixation detection algorithm was specifically designed for head-mounted eye trackers and offers increased robustness in the presence of head-movements.
+The deployed fixation detection algorithm was specifically designed for head-mounted eye trackers and offers increased robustness in the presence of head movements.
 Especially movements due to vestibulo-ocular reflex are compensated for, which is not the case for most other fixation detection algorithms.
 Read more about that in the [Pupil Labs fixation detector whitepaper](https://docs.google.com/document/d/1dTL1VS83F-W1AZfbG-EogYwq2PFk463HqwGgshK3yJE/export?format=pdf)

 ## 3D Eye States
 <Badge>Pupil Cloud</Badge>